DIY Framing for a New Door

-Add the width of the jamb, plus 1 inch wiggle room and 3 inches for jack studs and cut the lumber for the header to this length.
-Nail the pieces together with a piece of ½in. plywood of the same dimensions, sandwiched between them.
+Add the width of the jamb, plus 1 inch wiggle room, and 3 inches for jack studs.
+Cut the lumber for the header to this length.
+Nail the pieces together with a piece of ½in plywood of the same dimensions, sandwiched between them.
 This creates a header the same thickness as the 2x4 wall framing.

 Note: The stated size of lumber is not the actual size, 2x4's are actually 1½in. thick and 3½in. wide.
 The header sizes here assume lumber of this smaller size in the existing wall.
-Older houses will have framing that is actually 2 by 4 inches in size, so always measure to be sure.
+Older houses will have larger framing members, up to the actual 2 by 4 inches.
+Always measure your framing to be sure.

 Drive screws, toenailed at an angle, through the cripples and into the top of the header.
 Also toenail through the face of the header and into the kings on both sides of the wall.
 Finally, toenail through the edge of the jacks and into the soleplate.
 Make sure none of the screw heads are left protruding so they don't disrupt the installation of new wall material and door casings.

 After the framing has been installed, cut the soleplate to accept the new door.
 Use a handsaw to cut through the 2x4 plate right next to the jack studs.
 Protect floors from the saw blade with a scrap piece of plywood or a similar, thin material.
 Cut the plate, stopping about 1|8in. from the floor, and use a chisel and hammer to finish the job.